 Essential Oils for Better Immunity

 Since essential oil is a plant’s own defense against disease, it does the same for us when we apply it singularly or in combination.
-Using essential oils that work well with others of complementary nature is the heart of clinical aromatherapy, and this goal of synergy can yield profound results regarding the immune system.
+Using essential oils that work well with others of complementary nature is the heart of clinical aromatherapy.
+This goal of synergy can yield profound results regarding the immune system.
 When applied undiluted to the soles of the feet (the soft, uncalloused part between the ball of the foot and the heel), the antiviral-like properties of certain essential oils reach the bloodstream within 20 minutes and the deepest cellular level within 7-24 hours.
 For the best and most reliable results, please use the highest quality essential oils.

 Immune-boosting essential oils can be your best ally throughout the year, but if you want to gear up for the flu season this winter, it is best to armor your body now while summer is still here.
 Here is a list of essential oils you will want on hand and why.

 - Clove Bud: One of the most powerful and reliable essential oils in clinical aromatherapy, clove combats contagious diseases and is an excellent oil to use for any bacterial, viral, or fungal infection.
 It is also highly recommended for Lyme disease.
 How to use: 4 drops undiluted on each sole of the foot.
 Works even better when layered with organic lemon essential oil and used in combination 2-3x a week for 7 days.
 After a week, use another single oil or combination.
 Caution: Do not use undiluted or diluted on any other part of the body besides the soles of the feet.
 Avoid clove essential oil if you are on blood thinners.